 Earlier this fall, I attended the Our Ocean conference held by the State Department in Washington, DC.
 I was fortunate enough to be selected to cover the event on social media and had a first row seat to hear amazing speakers like President Obama, Secretary John Kerry, and other world leaders, and witness global commitments to ocean health.

-Here are some highlights of our conversation with Chelsea:
+Here are some highlights of my conversation with Chelsea:

 What was the topic for your talk?

 I was asked to talk about plastic pollution, so I gave an overview of plastic in the ocean, but wove stories in to highlight the important of science in the decision making process.
 I talked about how I loved science as a child, and took a science job because of the power and utility of the scientific method in informing solutions for policy questions.
 That was a theme I came back to throughout – science to solutions.
 Another theme I wove into my talk was the simple question “Where is ‘away’?” because in the US, we throw things ‘away’ and they disappear into landfills and recycling centers, but for other countries, waste is dumped into the backyards of the people in each community.
 So I talked about how there is truly no ‘away’ but there is a way, or several ways to help mitigate plastic pollution.